antonfirsov/docs/2018/07-July/JapaneseCalendar.md

 The .NET calendar classes include a [CurrentEra](https://docs.microsoft.com/dotnet/api/system.globalization.calendar.currentera) property, which indicates the current (or default) era used in interpreting dates expressed in a specific calendar.
 Its value is the constant 0.
 It is an index into the [Eras](https://docs.microsoft.com/dotnet/api/system.globalization.calendar.eras) property, which orders eras in reverse chronological order.
 In other words, the most recent era is always the default era.

 When eras can change unexpectedly, calling a date and time instantiation method that relies on the default era can produce an ambiguous date.
-For example, the following call to the [JapaneseCalendar.ToDateTime method](https://docs.microsoft.com/dotnet/api/system.globalization.calendar.todatetime?System_Globalization_Calendar_ToDateTime_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_) that uses the default era returns different dates depending on whether or not the new era has been defined in the registry:
+In the next example, the call to the [JapaneseCalendar.ToDateTime method](https://docs.microsoft.com/dotnet/api/system.globalization.calendar.todatetime?System_Globalization_Calendar_ToDateTime_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_) that uses the default era returns different dates depending on whether or not the new era has been defined in the registry.
+Note that the output for this and the following example uses the [sortable date/time pattern](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#the-sortable-s-format-specifier).

 ```cs
 using System;